The Society Organisation

 How to Join

 We welcome you into our Society.
-The current annual subscription is NZ$85.
+The current annual subscription is NZ$99 for New Zealand members and NZ$118 for overseas members.
 Each annual subscription entitles you to six issues of “The New Zealand Railway Observer”, the relevant index, notices, reports of Society activities, and the year’s issues of our newsletter “Turntable”.

 Fill out the Membership Application Form with your credit card details (VISA or MasterCard), PayPal or Bank Transfer and submit it to us electronically, or print the form off and post it with the appropriate remittance.